pydantic/pydantic/docs/why.md

 Some notable companies and organisations using Pydantic together with comments on why/how we know they're using Pydantic.

+The organisations below are included because they match one or more of the following criteria:

+* Using pydantic as a dependency in a public repository
+* Referring traffic to the pydantic documentation site from an organization-internal domain - specific referrers are not included since they're generally not in the public domain
+* Direct communication between the Pydantic team and engineers employed by the organization about usage of Pydantic within the organization

+We've included some extra detail where appropriate and already in the public domain.

 {{ organisations }}
 {% endraw %}